NBISweden/redmine_utils/README.md

         pixi shell

-To start Rstudio from within the pixi workspace, do:
+If you want to start your system's rstudio (i.e., not provided by pixi) from within the pixi workspace, do:
         pixi run rstudio

 NB!
 If you are not on MacOSX or this does not work directly, you might need to open the file *pixi.toml* in your text